Minibattle/Meta-Quest-Affiliate-Codes/README.md

 ## Meta Quest Affiliate Codes
 A list of discount codes for games on the Meta Quest Store.
-Using any of these will give you a price cut (usually of 10% off)
+Using any of these will give you a price cut (usually of 10% off).
+Please request games via pull requests and I'll get on it ASAP!

 # Games
 - [Batman: Arkham Shadow](https://www.meta.com/affiliates/4eMt61m9R3)